mr2raccoon/caactus/README.md

 ### 4.3 Boundary-based Segmentation with Multicut
 #### 4.3.1 Project setup
-1.Open ilastik
+1. Open ilastik
-2.Press “Pixel Classification”
+2. Press “Pixel Classification”
-3.Create the `2_boundary_segmentation.ilp`-project file inside the project directory.
+3. Create the `2_boundary_segmentation.ilp`-project file inside the project directory.
-4.In `DT Watershed` use the input channel the corresponds to the order you used under project setup (in this case input channel = 2).
+4. In `DT Watershed` use the input channel the corresponds to the order you used under project setup (in this case input channel = 2).
-5.Start annotating edges.
+5. Start annotating edges.
-6.For more in detail information, follow the [documentation for boundary-based segmentation with Multicut](https://www.ilastik.org/documentation/multicut/multicut).
+6. For more in detail information, follow the [documentation for boundary-based segmentation with Multicut](https://www.ilastik.org/documentation/multicut/multicut).

 ![watershed](https://github.com/mr2raccoon/caactus/blob/main/images/watershed.png)